Disclaimer: This is Untrue.

 * "Ja Scribd Basic Buddhism Vasala Sutta" https://ja.scribd.com/document/278918876/BasicBuddhism-Vasala-Sutta

-(Above website correctly translates "brahmin," which means a priest of ancient Hinduism.
-On the other hand, following websites incorrectly translate "brahmin" as "brahman," which means the highest Universal Principle in Hinduism.)
+(The above website correctly translates "brahmin" as a priest of ancient Hinduism.
+In contrast, the following websites incorrectly translate "brahmin" as "brahman," which refers to the highest Universal Principle in Hinduism.)

 * "Access to Insight Vasala Sutta, Sutta Nipata, KN" http://www.accesstoinsight.org/tipitaka/kn/snp/snp.1.07.piya.html